Vains of Jenna: History

-Vains of Jenna was formed by four young men from Sweden.
+Vains of Jenna was formed by four young men from Sweden in January 2005.
 At that time, the two youngest members of the band were 18 years old.
-They were offered a chance to play at Crüe Fest Hollywood in January 2005.
-The band accepted and traveled to California for the show.
-Only one disc had been recorded at that time: a four-song demo containing "No One's Gonna Do It for You", "Hard to Be Vain", "Heartbreak Suicide", and "A.S.A.D."
-Heartbreak Suicide ended up becoming the band's most popular song.
+In early February, and with only one song recorded, they were offered a chance to play at Crüe Fest Hollywood in July of the same year.
+The band accepted and traveled to California for the show, bringing with them a four-song demo containing "No One's Gonna Do It for You", "Hard to Be Vain", "Heartbreak Suicide", and "A.S.A.D.".
+"Heartbreak Suicide" ended up becoming the band's most popular song at the time.

 Vains of Jenna captured the attention of Stevie Rachelle (Tuff singer, and the owner of hard rock website Metal Sludge) during their first ever performance in America, playing at the Whisky a Go Go in Hollywood during the charity event Crüe Fest Hollywood.
 Rachelle offered the band a demo deal and a manager's contract 48 hours later.
 Rachelle booked the band to record at Redrum Studios with his friend former Guns N' Roses guitarist Gilby Clarke producing.
 The band had only been in Los Angeles for one week when all this took place.

 After spending the winter in Sweden, they toured the United Kingdom in the spring of 2006.
 The band lived in guitarist Nicki's Volvo station wagon for a month between playing gigs around London and surrounding cities.
 In May, the group relocated to California.
 The band toured coast to coast, and in many cases were not old enough to play bars they were booked in, which had a minimum age of 21.
 This would sometimes leave half the band in the van outside, only to be let in to load up on stage, play, and then leave at the end of their set.
 One of these such tours was when Rachelle flew the band to the East Coast in the summer of 2006, where they played 1st slot in support of UK band Teenage Casket Company and The Erotics from New York.
 During the American East Coast tour in July 2006, the run was cut short, as Bam Margera of the show Jackass had recently signed the band to his Filthy Note Records label.
 Margera invited the band to his mansion to shoot a video for the song "No One's Gonna Do It for You", which Margera produced himself, and used "Don't Give a Damn" as the theme song to his upcoming MTV series Bam's Unholy Union.
 The band was featured in two episodes of the show.

 Articles in Spin, Metal Edge, Revolver, Blender, Hustler, and other international print magazines followed.
 They found themselves on TV shows such as Jackass Number Two on MTV, and LA Ink, featuring good friend and fan of the band Kat Von D. The band was a guest on her TV show, and at the MusInk Festival in Southern California, where she appeared.